Simulations for Equity in Education (SEE) Balochistan Model

 Rural girls

-Ongoing in-service teacher training and support
+Ongoing in-service teacher

 2015